xregistry/spec/core/spec.md

 specification places no restriction on the type of content in the Resource.

-This specification defines a set of common metadata that can appear on both Groups and Resources, and allows for Registry (domain-specific) extenions to be added.
+This specification defines a set of common metadata that can appear on both Groups and Resources, and allows for Registry (domain-specific) extensions to be added.

-The following 3 diagrams show (from left to right): 1) the core concepts of the Registry in its most basic form, 2) a Registry concept model with multiple types of Groups/Resources, and 3) a concrete sample usage of Registry:
+The following 3 diagrams show (from left to right): 1) the core concepts of the Registry in its most basic form, 2) a Registry concept model with multiple types of Groups/Resources, and 3) a concrete sample usage of Registry that includes an extension attribute on "Message Definitions" that is a reference to a "Schema" document - all within the same Registry instance:

 <img src="./xregbasicmodel.png"
  height="300">&nbsp;&nbsp;&nbsp;<img